McKay correspondence over non algebraically closed fields

 \subsection{G-Hilbert schemes}

 Let $G=\Spec A$ be a finite group scheme over a field $K$, assume that its Hopf algebra $A$ is cosemisimple (that is, $A$ is sum of its simple subcoalgebras, see \cite[Ch.
-XIV]{Sw} and subsection \ref{subsec:cosemisimple-galoisext} below).\msk
+XIV]{Sw} and subsection \ref{subsec:cosemisimple-galoisext} below).

-The $G$-Hilbert scheme has been introduced in \cite{ItNm96}, \cite{ItNm99}, \cite{Nm01} for finite groups and the base field $\C$ to construct resolutions of certain quotient singularities.
 For us the $G$-Hilbert scheme $\GHilb_KX$ of a $G$-scheme $X$ over $K$ will be by definition the moduli space of $G$-clusters, i.e. parametrising $G$-stable finite closed subschemes $Z\sub X_L$, $L$ an extension field of $K$, with $H^0(Z,\O_Z)$ isomorphic to the regular representation of $G$ over $L$.
-It should be remarked, that there is another in general inequivalent definition sometimes used in the literature -- compared with our definition in some cases there is a unique irreducible component of $(\GHilb_KX)_{\rm red}$ birational to $X/G$, which sometimes is taken to be the $G$-Hilbert scheme, however, in the situation considered later in this paper both definitions turn out to be equivalent.
-We recall its construction (a variation of the Quot scheme construction of \cite{Gr61}), for a detailed discussion including the generalization to finite group schemes with cosemisimple Hopf algebra over arbitrary base fields see \cite{Bl06}.\msk
+We recall its construction (a variation of the Quot scheme construction of \cite{Gr61}), for a detailed discussion including the generalisation to finite group schemes with cosemisimple Hopf algebra over arbitrary base fields see \cite{Bl11}.

-Let $X$ be a $G$-scheme algebraic over $K$, assume that a geometric quotient $\pi:X\to X/G$, $\pi$ affine, exists.
-Then the $G$-Hilbert functor $\FGHilb_KX:\catXschemes{K}^\circ\to\catsets$ given by
+Let $X$ be a $G$-scheme algebraic over $K$, assume that a geometric quotient $\pi\colon X\to X/G$, $\pi$ affine, exists.
+Then the $G$-Hilbert functor $\FGHilb_KX\colon\catXschemes{K}^\circ\to\catsets$ given by